amarula/git-training/git-training/git.md

 <div class="center">

--   Understand the commands.
+**git reset** can be used to restore the git to a different point.

+-   git reset allow you to move to a specific \<sha256\> or tag
 -   Be careful with `--hard`.
+Hard force the tree to go to that specific commit
 -   Prefer `git revert` for public commits.

+Public or official repositories should never receive a reset hard that destroy the history.

 </div>